 Bargain Bin: Here are many of the items mentioned in today’s article.
 These items are good not only for cooking outdoors, but as part of your survival kit in general.

 US Forge 400 Welding Gloves Lined Leather: These well-priced gloves provide complete heat and burn protection.
 They are made of soft and supple top grain leather for comfort and pliability, plus they have an internal liner gives more comfort and durability.

 Zippo Street Chrome Pocket Lighter: Zippo has been creating virtually indestructible, windproof refillable lighters for more than 75 years.
 The Zippo Street Chrome pocket lighter is no exception.
 This lighter features a classic textured chrome finish and carries the same lifetime guarantee–to either work or be fixed by Zippo free of charge–for life.
 This lighter uses butane fuel.
 All wearable parts including flints and wicks are replaceable.
 Every prepper should own at least one Zippo!

 BIC Disposable Classic Lighter With Child Guard: This six pack of Bic lighters is reasonably priced but check around since these often go on sale locally.
 BICs just work – every time.

 Wholesale Disposable Lighters – Pack of 50 with Stand: This is a 50 pack of wholesale disposable lighters.
 Each ‘child-resistant’ lighter is standard size and also features an adjustable flame.
-I have not tried these myself but for the price (about $14 for 50 lighters plus free shipping), they sound like a good deal.
+I have not tried these myself but for the price, they sound like a good deal.